SushiLab/mVIRs/README.md

 ## The Output File

-The output file from the `oprfinder find` script has the following columns:
+The output file from the `mvirs oprs` script has the following columns:

 - `MIN_REASONABLE_INSERTSIZE`: The low boundary for regular insert sizes
 - `MAX_REASONABLE_INSERTSIZE`: The high boundary for regular insert sizes